vibneiro/dispatching/README.md

 # Dispatch
-Dispatch is a based concurrency library for JDK 7/8 that provides useful specialized data structures for parallelization of work on multicore architectures
+Dispatch is a based concurrency library for JDK 7/8 that provides specialized dispatchers for parallelization of work on multicore architectures.

 Author Ivan Voroshilin
 email vibneiro@gmail.com